-This policy also applies to privately-owned vehicles operated by Perry County employees in the course of their employment or activities on behalf of Perry County, Ohio and vehicles rented by Employees for travel in and out of Perry County for authorized reasons.
+This policy also applies to privately-owned vehicles operated by Perry County Employees in the course of their employment or activities on behalf of Perry County, Ohio and vehicles rented by Employees for travel in and out of Perry County for authorized reasons.
+(For purposes of this Policy, the above-listed categories are referred to as "Vehicles" and "Operating a Vehicle" and "Operate a Vehicle.")

-Employees are responsible to ensure safe vehicle operation.
-It is the responsibility of every Perry County employee who drives a vehicle to comply with the following:
+Employees are responsible to ensure safe Vehicle operation.
+It is the responsibility of every Perry County Employee who drives a Vehicle to comply with the following:

 - 1. All drivers must be at least eighteen (18) years of age. - 2.
-All drivers must maintain a valid driver's license that applies to the type of vehicle to be operated. (e.g. Commercial Driver's License) - 3.
+All drivers must maintain a valid Driver's License that applies to the type of vehicle to be operated. (e.g. Commercial Driver's License) - 3.
 All drivers must operate the vehicle in a safe, courteous and economical manner. - 4.
 All drivers and all passengers in vehicles so equipped shall wear safety belts.
 Infant/child car seats are required to be used in accordance with the laws of the State of Ohio and manufacturers' product manuals. - 5.
 All drivers and passengers shall comply with the motor vehicle laws of the State of Ohio.